scionproto/scion/doc/protocols/scion-header.rst

   by CoreID.
 Every time a core sends an EPIC packet, it increases its core counter (modular addition by 1).

-Note that the Packet Timestamp is at the very beginning of the header, this allows other components (like the replay suppression system) to access it without having to go through any parsing overhead.
+Note that the Packet Identifier is at the very beginning of the header, this allows other components (like the replay suppression system) to access it without having to go through any parsing overhead.